 This section sets out the amounts of the different taxes we pay.
-The table on the right highlights the taxes we paid in respect of the years 2017 to 2021.
+The table below highlights the taxes we paid in respect of the years 2018 to 2022.
 The data reported here forms part of the annual PWC Total Tax Contribution Survey for the 100 Group to which we contribute our tax data.
 The survey is independent and widely referenced by corporate reporters and commentators.